How we test headphonesby Lewis Skinner

 How the headphones sound isn't our only consideration – we also assess them for comfort and how adjustable they are.

-The three people in our listening panel rate these aspects, taking into account placing in or on ear, removing from ear, potential to accidentally fall out of ear and restrictiveness of the wire.
+Our five lab experts rate these aspects, taking into account placing them in or on your ear, removing them from your ear, the potential of the headphones to accidentally fall out of your ear, and how restrictive the wire is.
 While doing these assessments, the ergonomists also consider how suitable the headphones are for left handed users as well as those with weak grip, poor sight, poor hearing and colour-blindness.

 Suffer from sound leakage?